-ground-based wide-field optical broad band surveys covering much of the sky, north and south (SDSS, Pan-STARRS, APASS, DECaPS, Skymapper, see: Alam et al. 2015; Chambers et al. 2016; Henden et al. 2015; Schlafly et al. 2018; Wolf et al. 2018).
-Here we add to the menu by focusing on the dense star fields of the northern Milky Way, and by bring together for the first time, two Galactic Plane surveys that have each deployed a filter particularly well suited to searching for early and late phases of stellar evolution.
-IPHAS (The INT Photometric $H\alpha$ survey of the northern Galactic Plane, Drew et al. 2005) has incorporated imaging narrow-band $H\alpha$, while UVEX (The UV-Excess survey optical surveys.
-So that they could be linked together, photometrically, both surveys included the Sloan r band in their filter sets.
-This was also seen as an opportunity to look for evidence of both variability and measurable proper motion relative to a typical epoch difference of a few years.
-We note that recent work by Scaringi et al. (2018) has already identified higher proper motion objects by comparing IPHAS r and Gaia DR2 positions.
-Here we will briefly consider the incidence of variability as revealed by the two epochs of IPHAS and UVEX r band data.
+In this era of digital surveys, there is a growing suite of ground-based wide-field optical broad band surveys covering much of the sky, north and south (SDSS, Pan-STARRS, APASS, DECaPS, Skymapper, see: Alam et al. 2015; Chambers et al. 2016; Henden et al. 2015; Schlafly et al. 2018; Wolf et al. 2018).
+Here, we add to this suite by focusing on the dense star fields of the northern Milky Way, and by bringing together for the first time, two Galactic plane surveys that have each deployed a filter particularly well suited to searching for early and late phases of stellar evolution.
+IPHAS (The INT Photometric H $\alpha$ Survey of the Northern Galactic Plane, Drew et al. 2005) has incorporated imaging of narrow-band H $\alpha$ , while UVEX (The UV-excess Survey of the Northern Galactic Plane, Groot et al. 2009) has included imaging using the Sloan-u-like $U{RGO}$ filter.
+In concept, these two surveys are the older siblings of the VST Photometric H $\alpha$ Survey of the Southern Galactic Plane and Bulge (VPHAS+Drew et al. 2014).